 With a flintlock there is a huge amount of "lock time" (that time the trigger is pulled and the bullet actually leaves the barrel).
 During this long time period the shooter has plenty of time to flinch (hence the name "flinchlock) and for the shooter to loose his concentration.
 When shooting any kind of flintlock, it is of supreme importance to fight your tendency to flinch with every power of concentration you have.
 You must keep your eye on the target and your mind completely focused on what it looks like staring down that barrel.
 Your finger must start with pressure on the trigger and then gradually increase it without you even thinking about it so that when powder in the pan goes off followed by the main charge, you are still concentrating on the target and the firearm sort of goes off by itself.
-Concentration and actively holding the flintlock piece on your intended target at all times is the secret and what you must do.
+Concentration and actively holding the flintlock piece on your intended target at all times is the secret and what you must do or learn to do.

 I have written this elsewhere, but it bears repeating because it is so important and important in helping you overcome flinching: